ArunKumarMohanta/YouTube-Videos-Analyser-using-Sentiment-Analysis-/README.md

 Implemented text preprocessing and emotion analysis using a lexicon-based approach.
 Integrated VADER sentiment analysis for more accurate sentiment scores.
 Created bar graphs to visualize the emotion distribution and overall sentiment.
+Generated Summary of the video.
+Fact Checked various facts discussed in the Video.
 Developed a graphical user interface (GUI) using customtkinter for user interaction.
 Provided buttons to view the raw data and display the overall tone and sentiment analysis results.